Bristol Blitz

+To counter the raids, Bristol's defenders developed an air defence system that increased in size and sophistication during the course of the war; local heavy anti-aircraft guns fired c.
+59,000 rounds at attacking aircraft during the conflict.

 First raids

-In a night raid on 2 November 1940, 5,000 incendiary and 10,000 high explosive bombs were dropped on the old city.
+On 2 November 1940, the Luftwaffe dropped 5,000 incendiary and 10,000 high explosive bombs on the old city in a night raid.

-On 24 November 148 Luftflotte 3 bombers left Germany to bomb Bristol.
-The attack started at 6.30pm, with waves of two or three bombers passing over Bristol dropping around 12,000 incendiary bombs and 160 tons of high-explosive bombs; within an hour over 70 fires had started.
-Park Street was "smashed" and the Bristol Museum hit, 207 people were killed and thousands of houses were destroyed or damaged.
+On 24 November 1940, Luftflotte 3 bombers left Germany to bomb Bristol.
+The attack started at 6:30 pm and continued in waves.
+Groups of two or three bombers passed over Bristol and dropped in total around 12,000 incendiary bombs and 160 tons of high-explosive bombs; within an hour over 70 fires had started.
+Park Street was "smashed" and the Bristol Museum & Art Gallery hit, 207 people were killed and thousands of houses were destroyed or damaged.
 The area that is now Castle Park was extensively damaged.
 The Jacobean St Peter's Hospital was destroyed, and the 17th century timber-framed Dutch House was damaged and subsequently demolished.
 Four of Bristol's ancient churches (St Peter's, the interior of St Nicholas, St Mary-le-Port and Temple Church) were also badly damaged.
-The St James' Presbyterian Church of England, Bristol was gutted.
+St James' Presbyterian Church was gutted.

 The Lord Mayor of Bristol, Alderman Thomas Underwood, described the effect of the raids as "The City of Churches had in one night become the city of ruins."

-On 7 December 1940, bombs hit the Bristol–Salisbury train "killing several passengers including a number of soldiers."
+On 7 December 1940, bombs hit a Bristol to Salisbury train, killing several passengers including a number of soldiers.

 Following raids

-On 3 – 4 January 1941 Bristol had its longest raid, lasting 12 hours; during which the Luftwaffe dropped their biggest bomb on the city.
+The longest raid on Bristol occurred on 3–4 January 1941, and lasted 12 hours, during which the Luftwaffe dropped their biggest bomb on the city.
 It was nicknamed "Satan", and weighed 2000 kg, measuring over 8 ft long (without the tail), and 26 in in diameter.
-It did not explode, and was recovered in April 1943.
-The bomb disposal crew had to dig down 29 ft to get to it.
-The bomb was later paraded through the streets of London during the VE Day Victory Parade.
+It failed to explode and was recovered in April 1943.
+The bomb disposal crew dug down 29 ft to get to it.
+Later, during the VE Day Victory Parade, the bomb was paraded through the streets of London.